On K3 surfaces which dominate Kummer surfaces: Kummer sandwich theorem

 \begin{definition}[\cite{Mo}] An algebraic $K3$ surface $X$ admits a {\it Shioda-Inose structure\/} if there exists a Kummer surface $Y={\rm Km\/}A$ and a rational map $\pi : X \dashrightarrow Y$ of degree $2$ such that $\pi _{\ast}$ induces a Hodge isometry $T_{X}(2) \simeq T_{Y}$. \end{definition}

 There is a lattice-theoretic characterization of $K3$ surfaces admitting Shioda-Inose structures due to Morrison.

-\begin{theorem}[\cite{Mo}] An algebraic $K3$ surface $X$ admits a Shioda-Inose structure if and only if there exists a primitive embedding $T_{X} \hookrightarrow U^{3}$ of lattices. \end{theorem}
+\begin{theorem}[\cite{Mo} Theorem 6.3] An algebraic $K3$ surface $X$ admits a Shioda-Inose structure if and only if there exists a primitive embedding $T_{X} \hookrightarrow U^{3}$ of lattices. \end{theorem}

-Shioda \cite{Sh}, extending the work of Inose \cite{In}, proved a Kummer sandwich theorem for elliptic $K3$ surfaces with sections and with two $II^{\ast}$-fibers.
-Shioda's construction uses the structure of elliptic fibration and thus works over an arbitrary algebraically closed field of characteristic $\ne 2, 3$.
-Over ${\C}$, the $K3$ surfaces studied by Shioda can be characterized by the existence of Shioda-Inose structures such that the corresponding Abelian surfaces are products of elliptic curves.
-Here we shall derive, in a transcendental way, a Kummer sandwich theorem for all complex algebraic $K3$ surfaces with Shioda-Inose structure.
-Denote the Dynkin diagram of $E_{8}$ by
+Shioda \cite{Sh}, extending the work of Inose \cite{In}, proved a Kummer sandwich theorem for elliptic $K3$ surfaces with section and with two $II^{\ast}$-fibers over an arbitrary algebraically closed field of characteristic $\ne 2, 3$.
+When the ground field is ${\C}$, one can characterize the $K3$ surfaces studied in \cite{Sh} by the existence of Shioda-Inose structures such that the corresponding Abelian surfaces are products of elliptic curves.
+Here we shall derive in a transcendental way a Kummer sandwich theorem for all complex algebraic $K3$ surfaces with Shioda-Inose structure.
+We denote the Dynkin diagram of $E_{8}$ by